Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 Low-maintenance

-As we discuss solar farms' pros and cons, we have to clarify the terminology.
-They are not "farms," as in people raise animals or grow crops.
-The PV modules collect energy from the sun and produce power.
 Once set up, the modules need little maintenance or support.
-Besides a semi-yearly cleaning, these units can work for more than twenty years without even a check-up.
+Besides a semi-yearly cleaning, these units can work for over twenty years without a check-up.

-Once more, this reality remains unmistakable help against the equipment related to oil or petroleum gas withdrawal.
-Furthermore, the minimal maintenance for solar panels piles up well against wind turbines, another popular renewable energy.
-When the modules are going, there is little else to do.
+Furthermore, solar panels require minimal maintenance, comparable to wind turbines, another popular renewable energy source.
+When the modules are in use, there is little else to do.
 A crop or livestock farmer can dream of a day without intense work.

 Quiet

-Any assessment of solar farms' pros and cons is insufficient without considering noise pollution.
-Drills cause noise, so as pumps.
 Practically every process linked with fossil fuel making is noisy.
 It is interesting to know that an attempt to study and investigate whale communication in 2013 must be ended because of the undersea commotion produced by offshore drilling.
 Gas compressors are among the unruly offenders.

 Sustainable

-Regular consumers of electricity like to be aware that its source capacity will be accessible, not just today, but in the long run.
 One significant shortcoming of relying upon geological resources is the time it takes for them to renew.
-A few researchers theorize that it could be more than 100,000 years for a gallon of oil to do as such.
-On the positive side of solar farms, the pros and cons are that sunlight renews itself consistently.
+A few researchers theorize that a gallon of oil could take more than 100,000 years to do as such.

-Except if the earth quits revolving around its star, we have a consistent power source with the aid of solar farms.
-Many research institutions and universities, indeed, are integrating solar farms to help power their grounds.
 Together with wind and hydroelectric generation, these organizations are presently limiting their utilization of petroleum products and enhancing renewable and sustainable supplies.

 Disadvantages of a Solar Farm